ClearCalcs/custom-diagram-boilerplate/docs/README.md

 ## Installation

-1. Download [Source Code interactive](https://github.com/ClearCalcs/custom-diagram-boilerplate/archive/refs/heads/main.zip) or Source Code Static ([contact ClearCalcs for link](mailto:support@clearcalcs.com)) and unzip it.
+1. Download [Source Code](https://github.com/ClearCalcs/custom-diagram-boilerplate/archive/refs/heads/main.zip) and unzip it.
 Alternatively, you can clone it from our [GitHub](https://github.com/ClearCalcs/custom-diagram-boilerplate).
 2. NodeJS (version 19 or newer) _[https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager)_
 3. In your terminal navigate into the folder containing the code